 Meet our staff!

-Simon Huntley, Founder & CEO
+Simon Huntley, Founder & CEO (he/him)

 Simon grew up on a farm in southwestern Pennsylvania before pursuing a degree in Information Sciences and Technology at Penn State University.
 After college, Simon helped a western Colorado fruit farmer expand his operation to include vegetable production and a CSA / farm share program.
 The project grew to serve five area farmers markets and a 130-member CSA.